rodrigoelp/little-stories/Unlikely adventures/10-Chapter-10.md

-The star remained with a stable glow an instant then sent twinkle and a short sparkle.
+The star remained with a stable glow an instant then sent a twinkle and a short sparkle.